-What To Expect During Your Consultation?
+What To Expect During Your Blepharoplasty Consultation in Manchester

-Preparing For Blepharoplasty Surgery
+Preparing For Blepharoplasty Surgery in Manchester

-You should arrange for someone to pick you up following surgery and have some support at home when you are discharged.
-You may experience either dry or watery eye and occasionally you will feel a sensation of grittiness for a few days/weeks afterwards.
+You should arrange for someone to pick you up following your eyelid surgery in Manchester and have some support at home when you are discharged.
+You may experience either dry or watery eyes and occasionally you will feel a sensation of grittiness for a few days/weeks afterwards.
 You should avoid wearing contact lenses for 2 weeks although for lower lid blepharoplasty this should be extended to 4 weeks.
-You will be reviewed in clinic and the eyes checked at a week and any stitches removed.
-The final results of blepharoplasty can take a few months to become apparent.
+You will be reviewed in the clinic and the eyes checked at a week and any stitches removed.
+The final results of blepharoplasty surgery in Manchester can take a few months to become apparent.
 The scars can be red initially but usually fade over time and usually fade to become a white line.

-Risks And Complications
+Risks And Complications of Blepharoplasty Surgery